m-szalik/javamail/README.txt

 3) Create JNDI resources:
     a) JNDI: jms/queueConnectionFactory		Type: javax.jms.QueueConnectionFactory
     b) JNDI: jms/mailQueue			Type: javax.jms.Queue			(this is where messages will be stored)
-    c) JNDI: mail/Session			Type: javax.mail.Sessios        (only one is required) Configure two transports in mail/Session:
+    c) JNDI: mail/Session			Type: javax.mail.Session        (only one is required) Configure two transports in mail/Session:
 	    i) JMS Transport (as default)
 		Protocol: smtpjms